chall32/chall32.github.io/_posts/2025-01-27-lost-or-forgotten-passwords-nutanix.md

 1. Log onto your cluster Prism Element interface
 2. Select **Settings (Cog in top right hand corner) > Cluster Lockdown**
 3. (Optional) Repeat for Prism Central.
 After logging into Prism Central, select **Settings (Cog in top right hand corner) > More Settings > Cluster Lockdown**
-4. Name the key and paste the contents of the .pub key in to the key space:<br><br>
+4. Name the key (doesn't need to match an account name) and paste the contents of the .pub key in to the key space:<br><br>
   <img style="display: block; margin-left: auto; margin-right: auto;" alt="Import SSH key into Prism" src="/images/lost-or-forgotten-passwords-nutanix/lost-or-forgotten-passwords-nutanix-04.png"><br>
 5. Save when done.
 Lets test from the machine I used to create the key pair: